EECS16A, Designing Information Devices and Systems I

 Accommodation policy

-Policy on Course Content
+Course Content Policy

 You are free and encouraged to use course materials for personal use (in collaborations with other students, in your research, etc.).
 You may NOT post HW/Exams/Solutions anywhere on the web because this could encourage cheating down the road.
 You are expressly prohibited from uploading course materials to websites such as coursehero.com or chegg.com, which distribute and monetize content without compensation to the University.
 Course material, including all video, is copyrighted and reposting to third party sites or any other form of redistribution is prohibited.